openslide/openslide/README.txt

  openslide.quickhash-1
    A non-cryptographic hash of a subset of the slide data.
 It can be used to uniquely identify a particular virtual slide, but cannot be used to detect file corruption or modification.
+Generation of this property requires that OpenSlide be compiled with glib >= 2.16.

 Other Documentation
 ===================